PRBonn/shape_completion_toolkit/README.md

 # Shape Completion Toolkit

 To speed up the usage of our dataset, we provide a development kit providing a PyTorch-based data loader and a small library for computing the metrics that we use in the challenge relative to this dataset.
+For more details on the dataset you can read our paper [link](https://www.ipb.uni-bonn.de/pdfs/magistri2025icra.pdf)

 ## Dataloader